-The individual part of the exercise (the initial self reflection) makes it also very usefull to unlock ideas in introverts.
+The individual part of the exercise (the initial self-reflection) makes it also very useful to unlock ideas in introverts.
 They will have time to generate their own opinion.

 1-2-4-All is a typical structure that makes you rely on the power of the structure.
 There is not much extra role for the facilitator apart from sticking to the precise timing, making sure the reflection alone is in silence and cutting short the “all” part of the exercise.

 Ask a question in response to the presentation of an issue, or about a problem to resolve or a proposal put forward (e.g., What opportunities do YOU see for making progress on this challenge?
 How would you handle this situation?
 What ideas or actions do you recommend?)

 2) How Space Is Arranged and Materials Needed